MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/assign-per-user-skype-for-business-online-policies-with-office-365-powershell.md

 }
 ```

-This will find 500 users at a time who do not have a client policy, it will grant them the client policy "ClientPolicyNoIMURL", and the external access policy "FederationAndPicDefault".
-It batches it into groups of 50, and will send each batch of 50 to the remote machine.
+This will find 500 users at a time who do not have a client policy.
+It will grant them the client policy "ClientPolicyNoIMURL" and the external access policy "FederationAndPicDefault".
+The results are batched into groups of 50 and each batch of 50 is then sent to the remote machine.

 ## See also